nitefood/asn/README.md

 * It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.

+* It is possible to quickly identify the **transit/upstream AS network(s)** for a given prefix, through analysis of observed BGP updates and ASPATHs.
+  * the tool will also inform the user when a prefix is likely coming from a large tier-1 or multihomed network.

 * Lookup data can be integrated by third party tools by choosing **JSON output** and parsing the results externally, turning the script into a lookup API endpoint.

 Screenshots for every lookup option are below.